MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-microsoft-connected-cache.md

 > [!IMPORTANT]
 > Microsoft Connected Cache is currently a preview feature.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 Microsoft Connected Cache is a software-only caching solution that delivers Microsoft content.
-Microsoft Connected Cache has two main offerings: 1) Microsoft Connected Cache for Internet Service Providers and 2) Microsoft Connected Cache for Enterprise and Education (early preview).
+Microsoft Connected Cache has two main offerings:
+- Microsoft Connected Cache for Internet Service Providers
+- Microsoft Connected Cache for Enterprise and Education (early preview).

 Both products are created and managed in the cloud portal.

 ## Microsoft Connected Cache for ISPs (preview)